earthprelude/blog/README.md

 # Blog
-A blog created with Django and deployed on PythonAnywhere.
+A blog application created with Django and deployed on PythonAnywhere.
 <!--
 http://earthprelude.pythonanywhere.com/ -->